Alex Cave

 YOUR CART

 In terms of inspiration, firstly there are numerous artists in different galleries around the world and online whose work I study, enjoy and learn from.
 Then there are themes like shop/cafe/hotel/restaurant/pub awnings + umbrellas that often appear in my early work as I've always loved their simple 3d canopy designs.
 Trees/nature is another big influence with the incredible array of designs, colours, textures, leaf/flower translucent properties, different seasons/weather conditions, lighting and so on.
 Then there's the digital art world and after 10+ years experience creating cg work, I still avidly follow all the developments happening at the moment like Unreal Engine 5.6, 'Lumen', 'Nanite' + 'Megalights' + Nvidia 'RTX mega geometry', all of which I find fascinating + keep learning from.
 Modular design ie flat pack furniture with the mathematical design instructions.
-Lego products especially their Ninjago range + Japanese culture with Origami, Kirigami, Chiyogami, Transformers and Gunpla robots.
-My residency with Andrew James Art in Shanghai was another great influence - the mix of old and new street scenes, incredibly tall buildings disappearing into low clouds and their thousands of lights mixing with the hazy dusk atmospheres.
-Finally there's the random day to day stuff like a packaging design in a supermarket or brightly coloured interlocking plastic barriers on a construction site for example that keep providing ideas for future work.
+Lego products especially their Ninjago range.
+Japanese culture with Origami, Kirigami, Chiyogami, Transformers and Gunpla robots.
+My residency with Andrew James Art in Shanghai, China was another great influence with the mix of old and new street scenes, incredibly tall buildings disappearing into low clouds + thousands of lights mixing with the hazy dusk atmospheres.
+Finally there's the random day to day stuff like a packaging design in a supermarket or brightly coloured interlocking plastic barriers on a high street for example that keep providing ideas for future work.

 b.
 1970 London